wtfiAndrewNelson/ydLidarX4_arduino/README.md

               yd lidar x4

 The ydlidar_arduino-master.zip file is the library that you will need to install manually for this to work.
 It's simple.
-Open the lidar*.ino in your arduino ide.
+Open the lidar.ino in your arduino ide.
 Click on SKETCH, select Include Library> Add ZIP Library..., navigate to where you saved the ydlidar_arduino-master.zip file and done!